Here is some information which may help you in your search for a Scottie.

 This

-wonderful informational tool, but it can also carry many untruths, and
+it can also carry many untruths, and the heads up especially

 WEBSITES